JMantis0/depth-of-knowledge-exam/README.md

 ![timer](assets/images/timer.PNG)

-**REPLAY VALUE** *Dynamic randomization*:  This application is designed make each quiz fresh and different by presenting the questions in a random order.
-Additionally, the answer choices for each question are positioned randomly among the buttons.
+**REPLAY VALUE** *Dynamic randomization*:  This application is designed to make each quiz fresh and different by presenting the questions in a random order.
+Additionally, the answer choices for each question are positioned randomly among the answer buttons.
 This means no two quizzes will be the same, and you can't just rely on muscle memory.

 **Immersive Content**  Application is designed with fun sounds and dynamic CSS styling, making it not only educational, but fun too!